The growth of social media has brought with it some strange modern phenomena. One of the more recent ones is the viral online challenge. By Lucy Doyle

 Viral online challenges

-The cinnamon challenge involved eating a spoonful of cinnamon and filming the consumer’s reaction.
-The majority of people doing this dare are fine, there have been reports of it causing asthma attacks and other respiratory problems.
+Eating a spoonful of cinnamon and filming the consumer’s reaction has proved very popular over the years.
+The majority of people doing this dare are fine, but there have been reports of it causing asthma attacks and other respiratory problems.

-In 2014 the neknomination trend was linked to five deaths and several hospitalisations in the UK and Ireland after young people (mostly between the ages of 19 to 25) drank huge amounts of various alcoholic and other beverages.
+In 2014 this challenge was linked to five deaths and several hospitalisations in the UK and Ireland after young people (mostly between the ages of 19 to 25) drank huge amounts of various alcoholic and other beverages.
 One man died after drinking 2 pints of gin in his ‘neknomination’ video.
 Facebook resisted calls to ban the neknomination videos from the site.

 Other dares have involved filming participants setting themselves on fire, eating hot chillies, or consuming huge amounts of food (the main aim being not to vomit).